dynamsoft-docs/license-server-docs/selfhosting/LTSonLinux.md

 ## Installation

-Prepare a domain name for the License Tracking Service.
-For example, use "https://mainlts.yoursite.com" for the main service and "https://standbylts.yoursite.com" for the backup service.
+Prepare a domain name for the License Tracking Server.
+For example, use "https://mainlts.yoursite.com" for the main server and "https://standbylts.yoursite.com" for the backup server.
 Make sure DNS is configured for these domain names.

 ### Initialize